Sevim Dağdelen: Career

 Dağdelen participated in the State dinner with Angela Merkel at the White House in June 2011.

 Dağdelen visited Julian Assange at the Embassy of Ecuador in the United Kingdom in September 2012, passing on to him "solidarity ... from the left in Germany and the online community in Germany".

-Dağdelen was re-elected into the Bundestag for the fourth time following the 2017 election.
+She was re-elected into the Bundestag for the fifth time following the 2021 German federal election.

-She is currently presiding the German-Turkish Parliamentarian group in the Bundestag.

-She is known to be a supporter of the Kurdish People's Protections Units (YPG) as she showed the flag of the YPG in the Bundestag which in Germany is forbidden.
-She also opposes the German foreign policy regarding Turkey, who attacked the YPG in Afrin.
-Her appearance at a regional IG Metall congress in 2018 lead to a controversy, as Turks made a social media campaign to end their membership in the workers union.
+She is known to be a supporter of the Kurdish People's Protection Units (YPG).
+She showed the flag of the YPG in the Bundestag which is forbidden in Germany.
+She also opposes the German foreign policy regarding Turkey that attacked the YPG in Afrin.
+Her appearance at a regional IG Metall congress in 2018 led to controversy.
+Turks started a social media campaign to end their membership in the workers union.

-She was re-elected at the 2021 German federal election.
+Sahra Wagenknecht presented her new party, BSW, during a press conference on 23 October 2023.
+Dağdelen is one of the MPs who left The Left and joined Wagenknecht's party.
+It was announced the same day.

+Dağdelen published a new book, titled NATO: A Reckoning with the Atlantic Alliance, in July 2024, discussing it with Amy Goodman of Democracy Now! on 10 July.

+In the 2025 federal election, she will stand as a direct candidate in the Berlin-Mitte constituency.

 Political positions

-In February 2022, Dağdelen said Russia has no interest in an invasion of Ukraine and was concerned with its legitimate security interests.
+In February 2022, Dağdelen said Russia had no interest in an invasion of Ukraine and was concerned with its legitimate security interests.
 She also called for a neutral status for Ukraine.
-On 18 February 2022, she appeared at a demonstration in Berlin with the slogan "Security for Russia is security for our country," where she accused the German media of spreading the "tall tales of the U.S. intelligence service".
+On 18 February 2022, she appeared at a demonstration in Berlin with the slogan "Security for Russia is security for our country".
+She accused the German media of spreading the "tall tales of the U.S. intelligence service".
 After the Russian invasion occurred, Dağdelen was among the co-signers of a statement attributing significant responsibility for the Russian invasion to the United States.
 In April 2022, she praised German protesters who opposed an increase in German military spending, and she described it as "madness" to deliver military weapons to Ukraine.

+Dağdelen criticized European Union commission president Ursula von der Leyen's speech in early 2023 that called for a new EU policy towards China, saying that "the EU and its member states want to challenge the emerging power China, including military means."